 How do I earn Delta SkyMiles status?

-Delta SkyMiles has four main status levels above the basic membership: Silver, Gold, Platinum and Diamond Medallion.
+Delta SkyMiles has four public status levels above the basic membership: Silver, Gold, Platinum and Diamond Medallion.

 These tiers are earned with a mix of Medallion Qualifying Dollars (MQD, for US-based members only), along with either Medallion Qualifying Miles (MQM) or Medallion Qualifying Segments (MQS).